-Chapter 3 - Contingency Funding and Requirement Process
+Chapter 3: Contingency Funding and Requirements Process

 Table of Contents

 - Appropriated funds are subject to three basic fiscal constraints:

 - Time.
 Current fiscal year (FY) funds must be used for current needs.